Paid Feature

 You can use the Spring Security library.

-Just follow these instructions and implement it in your backend
+Just follow these instructions and implement it in your backend.

 The configuration parameters can be determined based on the response that we received on step 2.